pierrecnalb/quadlets/opencloud/readme.md

 # OpenCloud quadlets

+## Usage

+_(Note: this describes the step to follow for a conventional secured rootful setup.
+A rootless setup would need some modifications to be made, specifically for caddy)_

 1. Copy the caddy and opencloud folders into `/etc/containers/systemd/`
 2. Remove or comment unused services in `Caddyfile`
 3. Replace all occurrences of `example.org` with your opencloud domain name: `sed -i 's/example.org/yourdomain.org/' opencloud/*`